-Wirral Council’s Intelligence Service and Public Health Team led the production of the new PNA leading to ratification by HWBB and publishing on this site as of Tuesday 20th March 2018.
+Wirral Council’s Intelligence Service, Public Health Team and partners from across Wirral have led the development and production of the new PNA leading to ratification by HWBB and it was published on this site on Friday 30th September 2022.

 Please see latest PNA documents below.

-Wirral Health & Wellbeing Board - Minutes 15th March 2015 containing signing-off Wirral Pharmaceutical Needs Assessment (PNA) 2015 – 2018
+Wirral Health & Wellbeing Board - Report for signing-off Wirral Pharmaceutical Needs Assessment (PNA) 2022 – 2025 - September 2022

 Community Pharmacy providers list

 A key element of the Pharmaceutical Needs Assessment (PNA) legislation is the requirement to maintain an up to date providers list and map that shows the geographic position of those providers.